 Click here to find out more about all four vacancies which close on 31st July 2021.

 Region staff have now returned to work at St Ann's on a rota basis.
 Although we may not all be in the office every day, we can be contacted on our direct dial numbers - click here.

 We regret we are unable to welcome visitors to St Ann's without a prior appointment.
 Please help to keep the staff safe by adhering to this policy.

-A reminder that our online training opportunities are still available - click here to find out more, and all the Region's resources and badges are available from our online shop - click here (please bear with us as despatch and delivery might be slightly delayed).
+A reminder that all the Region's resources and badges are available from our online shop - click here (please bear with us as despatch and delivery might be slightly delayed).

 Click here to go to our online shop and enjoy a browse!